-The board of directors is chaired by a chairman appointed from among its members; and the management of the company is ensured by a CEO chosen by the board of directors from among its members or outside them.
+The board of directors is chaired by a chairman appointed from among its shareholders, and the management of the company is ensured by a CEO chosen by the board of directors from among its shareholders or outside them.

-The decisions of the board of directors are taken by a majority of the members present or represented.
-The directors are liable for any damage caused to third parties and to the shareholders.
+The decisions of the board of directors are taken by a majority of the shareholders present or represented.
+The directors are liable for any damage caused to third parties and the shareholders.